Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.

 I Arrived at a wet Kansai International Airport in Osaka, Japan.

-Purchase your Sim or Pocket WIFI at the Airport
+Purchase your SIM or Pocket WIFI at the Airport

 Check out the range of Pocket WIFI you can order at Kansai International Airport on this link.